csdms/bmi/paper/paper.md

 can feed a delta model,
 which distributes the sediment.

+In software engineering,
+an interface is a named set of functions with prescribed arguments and return values.
 The *Basic Model Interface* (BMI) provides a standard set of functions for querying, modifying, and running a model or tool.